rahulchilukuri23/demo/readme.md

 * Preferably in linux/unix environments

 # DB Schema and Necessary application infrastructure

-* make run command set's up the postgresql db, prometheus, grafana and the application containers.
+* make run command set's up the postgresql db with data, prometheus, grafana and the application containers.
   ```
   make all      # start infrastructure, build the app, build Docker image
   make run      # launch the app